CLUSTER OF STUDENTS 101

 DOWNFALLS: Students may be more nervous playing in front of people.
 Scheduling multiple students to come in may be difficult with your work schedule.

-VIDEO – Another option for auditions is doing video auditions.
-You can have the students email in a short video of them playing a couple different songs that you have asked them to come prepared with.
+VIDEO – You can have the students email in a short video of them playing a couple different songs that you have asked them to come prepared with.

 PERKS: This is an easier option if you have a packed schedule.
 Students can re-take the video multiple times so you are seeing their “best foot forward” kind of audition.
 Also, this shows how much discipline/laziness they have when given a task to take care of by how quickly they get that video in to you.